What is Equitable Distribution?

 How are the Assets and Debts Allocated Between the Spouses?

 If you and your spouses can agree, you may divide your assets and debts in any manner you both see fit.
 Otherwise, the divorce court will allocate your assets and debts in a manner the Court considers equitable (fair).
-The Court is required to consider the equitable-distribution statutory factors.
-These factors include facts and circumstances leading to the breakdown of your marriage, the mental and physical health of you and your spouse, and how long you've been married.
+The Charlottesville court is required to consider multiple factors that include facts and circumstances leading to the breakdown of your marriage, the mental and physical health of you and your spouse, and how long you've been married.
 They also include the monetary and non-monetary contributions you've each made to the acquisition of property and the well being of your family.
 The Court is not required to divide property equally.
 Instead, the Court will allocate the assets and debts in the manner it deems fair, based on its analysis of the statutory factors.
+Here's a list of the equitable-distribution statutory factors at Virginia.gov

 Can the Spouses Agree on How to Divide the Property?